Jrodrigo06/llm-health-recommender/README.md

 - MongoDB stores user input and logs
 - Docker & GitHub Actions for environment and automation
 - Using Pydantic for Data Validation and for typechecking
+- Used Semantic Chunking to group relevant context together for better retrieval
 - Using RAG (Retrieval Augmented Generation) for Responses